 An ill-fated sea journey becomes a trek on ice and snow until deliverance is at hand.

 Into the Silence, by Davis, published in 2012, recounts the first attempts at scaling Mount Everest- that of Gregory Mallory.
+That in and of itself has my interest: a tale of survival and also of the power of choice.
 Once again, tragedy occurs and the survivors must decide to either continue or admit defeat.
 Into the Silence: The Great War, Mallory, and the Conquest of Everest is well reviewed on Amazon, and deals with the men and their lives.

-Unbroken takes place during World War II, in which our hero escapes a plane crash at sea, survives the desperate plight of being marooned on a small raft, only to be held in a hostile Japanese internment camp.
+Another excellent book which deals with the power of choice is Unbroken which takes place during World War II, in which our hero escapes a plane crash at sea, survives the desperate plight of being marooned on a small raft, only to be held in a hostile Japanese internment camp.

 In all three cases I was amazed at the fortitude and pluck of the participants, not all of whom actually survived.

 Their stories would astound even as books of fiction, but these are real-life accounts.